 Professional Corporation’s Structure Laws by State

-Here are some states that have a restriction regarding the structure of the professional corporation:
+Here are some states that have a restrictions regarding the structure of the professional corporation:

 Additionally, some states like Rhode Island allow the creation of a multi-service corporation.
 Physicians, dentists, registered nurses, podiatrists, optometrists, physician assistants, chiropractic physicians, physical therapists, psychologists, and midwives or nurse-midwives can organize a corporation in which they engage in a combination of their services.